 What does help lower back pain?
 Osteopathy has research data that shows that lower back pain (lumbar spine pain) is the most common presenting issue, for people seeking osteopathic assistance (osteopath for back pain), showing very positive outcomes and satisfaction levels (lower back pain treatment).

 Additionally, some of these positive effects and patient’s experience of pain relief from manual therapy and exercise, may also be due to the increasing body of evidence, that pain is a brain interpretation of data, and the local structure itself, cannot consistently be linked with pain or general function.

 The point here is there are many opinions and many solutions, to lower back pain.
 Perhaps some, in our opinion, are more rational than others and some statistically safer than others, and some more empowering than others.
 Perhaps think ‘who is a back pain specialist near me‘?

 The new updated NICE guideline for lower back pain, includes the guidance to remain as active as normal, seek support and advice at a specialist clinic, for education, management advice, manual therapy including spinal manipulation, mobilisation and soft tissue treatment by an osteopath, hydrotherapy application, increase in muscle strength (strength training) and specialist exercise therapy for rehabilitation.

-At Elementary Health we provide a seamlessly layered combination approach, of education and therapeutic application.
+At Elementary Health we provide a seamlessly layered combination approach, of diagnosis, education and therapeutic application.
 This includes education of anatomy and pain theories, manual therapy, osteopathy, posture advice and training, lifestyle advice, hydrotherapy guidance, dietary overviews, and dynamic exercise therapy with motor control training rehabilitation.
 All of these work together to provide a uniquely structured approach, towards the aim of restoring your brain’s interpretation, or ‘mapping’ of your healthy functioning body, giving you back the control!

 Book a consultation to get that pain free control back.